-RSA is currently accepting renewals and new memberships for the 2015 calendar year.
+RSA is currently accepting renewals and new memberships for the 2017 calendar year (expiring 14 January 2018).
 Join RSA today.

 Membership dues rates

 All memberships are for the 2017 calendar year plus a two-week grace period, expiring on 14 January 2018.
 Electronic memberships include electronic access to Renaissance Quarterly, while print memberships include print copies of RQ by mail as well as electronic access.
 For 2017, there is no difference in price between print and electronic-only memberships.

 2017 membership dues rates:

 In subsequent years, the dues will increase by 2% annually.

 Members located outside the U.S. may wish to use a currency converter to help them select the dues level that is appropriate for themselves.